geyslein/IBIBIBI/10CoolLibraryThingsToDoInQuarantine.md

 ## 6 Library Carpentry Lessons

 Well, you probably expected this one to be first on the list.
 Actually, it was too obvious to put it on number one.
-[Library Carpentry](https://librarycarpentry.org/)
+[Library Carpentry](https://librarycarpentry.org/) offers courses on software and data skills within library and information-related communities.
+You will find courses about [working with data](https://librarycarpentry.org/lc-data-intro/), introduction to [Unix Shell](https://librarycarpentry.org/lc-shell/), [OpenRefine](https://librarycarpentry.org/lc-open-refine/), [Git](https://librarycarpentry.org/lc-git/), [SQL](https://librarycarpentry.org/lc-sql/), [Python](https://librarycarpentry.org/lc-python-intro/) and more.
+So, hey, now is finally the time to become a python professional.

 ## 7 GitHub/GitLab Account

+Since you're here on GitHub now anyway, it's time to [create your own Git account](https://github.com/join) and start collaborating in your favourite open source projects.
+You don't have to be a programming pro to join an open source project.
+There is a lot to do besides programming.
+You could write, correct or translate website texts.

 https://about.gitlab.com/